 Diagnosis is by core temperature, not oral temperature.
 Electronic thermometers are preferred; many standard mercury thermometers have a lower limit of 34° C. Rectal and esophageal probes are most accurate.

-Laboratory tests include CBC, glucose (including bedside measurement), electrolytes, BUN, creatinine, and ABGs.
+Laboratory tests include complete blood count, glucose (including bedside measurement), electrolytes, blood urea nitrogen, creatinine, and arterial blood gases (ABGs).
 ABGs are not corrected for low temperature.
-ECG may show J (Osborn) waves (see Figure: Abnormal ECG showing J (Osborn) waves (V4).) and interval prolongation (PR, QRS, QT).
-Causes are sought.
-If the cause is unclear, alcohol level is measured, and drug screening and thyroid function tests are done.
+An electroencephalogram (EEG) may show J (Osborn) waves (see figure Abnormal ECG showing J [Osborn] waves [V4] Abnormal ECG showing J (Osborn) waves (V4) ) and interval prolongation (PR, QRS, QT).
+If the cause of hypothermia is unclear, tests to detect contributing factors are done, including measuring the alcohol level and screening for drugs and thyroid function.
 Sepsis and occult head or skeletal trauma must be considered.

-Patients who have been immersed in icy water for 1 h or (rarely) longer have sometimes been successfully rewarmed without permanent brain damage (see Drowning : Prognosis), even when core temperatures were very low or when pupils were unreactive.
+Patients who have been immersed in icy water for 1 hour or (rarely) longer have sometimes been successfully rewarmed without permanent brain damage (see Drowning: Prognosis Prognosis Drowning is respiratory impairment resulting from submersion in a liquid medium.
+It can be nonfatal (previously called near drowning) or fatal.
+Drowning results in hypoxia, which can damage... read more ), even when core temperatures were very low or when pupils were unreactive.
 Outcome is difficult to predict and cannot be based on the Glasgow Coma Scale.
 Grave prognostic markers include

 For a given degree and duration of hypothermia, children are more likely to recover than adults.